scaffold-eth/se-2-docs/docs/hooks/hooks.md

 To ensure autocompletions function correctly, always update the [`targetNetworks` ](/deploying/deploy-nextjs-app#--targetnetworks) in `scaffold.config.ts` to include the relevant network/chain whenever you deploy your contract using [`yarn deploy --network`](/deploying/deploy-smart-contracts#3-deploy-your-smart-contracts).

 :::info
-The custom hooks rely on 3 main files for their working and typescript autocompletion:
+The custom hooks rely on three main files for their functionality and TypeScript autocompletion:

 - `packages/nextjs/contracts/deployedContracts.ts`
 - `packages/nextjs/contracts/externalContracts.ts`
 - `scaffold.config.ts`

-The `deployedContracts.ts` file is auto-generated/updated file whenever you run `yarn deploy --network`.
-It groups contract address and abi based on chainId.
+The `deployedContracts.ts` file is auto-generated/updated whenever you run `yarn deploy --network`.
+It organizes contract addresses and abi's based on chainId.

 :::